zstickel/Java-Fundamentals/README.md

-# CodingNomads Java Fundamentals by Zane
+# CodingNomads Java Fundamentals by Zane S

 This project contains a variety of textbook examples and labs focused on Java labs_examples.fundamentals.